Zafkiel1312/verify-feign/README.md

 A demonstration for this plugin can be found inside exampleProject.
 This project contains a client and a server.
 It shows different combinations of client- and server-interfaces.
-If you call any of the 3 Gradle tasks, they should build without any problem.
+If you call any of the 3 Gradle tasks, they should run without any problem.

 You can try commenting out some client- or server-interfaces or delete a ``@PublicEndpoint`` or ``@FrontendEndpoint`` annotation and rerun the tasks.
-See how they behave.
+See how the behavior changes.